 Include council tax, home insurance and utilities in your cost.
 In some areas, these bill payments can significantly dent your outgoings and cash-flow.

-3. Find out how much you’ll likely pay in closing costs
+3. Find out how much you’ll likely pay in stamp duty and other fees

 4. Look at your budget and determine how a house fits into it